lying2020/AWRaCLe/README.md

 ## Installation

-Clone the repository create a new conda environment with Python=3.8.
+Clone the repository and create a new conda environment with Python=3.8.
+Install requirements.

 ```bash
 git clone https://github.com/sudraj2002/AWRaCLe.git